Publicaciones

 Mutual information between joint angles and toe height in healthy subjects

-Juan F. Restrepo, Mauricio Riveras, Gastón Schlotthauer, Paola Catalfamo Abstract Understanding the relationship between the position of the foot and the lower limb joint angles during normal gait is critical for the identification of the mechanisms involved in pathological gait.
+Juan F. Restrepo, Mauricio Riveras, Gastón Schlotthauer, Paola Catalfamo Biomedical Signal Processing and Control Abstract Understanding the relationship between the position of the foot and the lower limb joint angles during normal gait is critical for the identification of the mechanisms involved in pathological gait.
 In this article, we introduce a novel framework that characterizes this relationship using mutual information in healthy subjects.
-The nonlinear connection between these variables is quantified using mutual
+The nonlinear connection between

 Mutual information between joint angles and toe height in healthy subjects Read More »